lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 A major drawback of this approach is that the modeler will need to make sure that it implements all event indicator functions.
 The modeler will also need to implement the derivatives of the event indicator functions.
-This is error prone, unpracticable and will need additional variables/equations for higher order QSS such as Qss3.
+This is error prone, unpracticable, and will need additional variables/equations for higher order QSS such as Qss3.